Yunyli/Yunyli.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Business Analytics, The University of Iowa, 2018
-* M.S. in Information Systems, The University of Iowa, 2020
+* M.S. in Informatics-Information Science, The University of Iowa, 2020
 * Ph.D in Information, Risk, and Operations Management, The University of Texas at Austin, 2025 (expected)

 You can download my CV [here](https://yunyli.github.io/files/Yunyi_CV.pdf).